essamabd03/MusicMatchApp/CONDUCT.md

 DON'T HOLD BACK!
 If you feel like somthing needs to be said, please give feedback

-Meet once a week 8pm wednsday, (if anything comes up, changes may be made to the schedual and the amount of meetings a week could change depending on workload)
+Meet once a week at 8pm on Wednesdays, (if anything comes up, changes may be made to the schedule and the amount of meetings per week could change depending on workload)

-Only scrum master is allowed to merge to main unless they asign that duty to another member
+Only scrum master is allowed to merge to main unless they assign that duty to another member

 The personal use of phones during scrum meetings in not allowed

 ## Scope

 This Code of Conduct applies within all community spaces, and also applies when